garagorry/cldr/cdppc/advisor/image_finder/README.md

 ## Notes

 - The tool fetches the live catalog from the Cloudbreak S3 bucket, ensuring you always have the latest information
+- Version filtering ensures only newer releases are shown, preventing downgrade scenarios
 - Image timestamps are compared using Unix timestamps for accurate chronological ordering
 - The tool searches both the `base-images` and `versions` sections of the catalog for comprehensive coverage
+- Version information is extracted from repository version strings and displayed prominently
 - Architecture filtering ensures candidates are compatible with your source image
 - Cloud provider support is verified before including images in the candidate analysis
 - CSV export enables integration with external tools for custom image creation